apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

   If get value of this type,the result returned is the last 'Step Cycle' counted.in Servo,this time called ['Polling Intervals'](https://github.com/Netflix/servo/wiki/Getting-Started).
   From 1.0.0-m1,can set **servicecomb.metrics.window_time** in microservice.yaml,it has same effect as set **servo.pollers**.

+**Notice: Servo had marked with DEPRECATED by Netflix, we will use Netflix spectator instead in 1.0.0-m2, no need to set the window_time any more**

 ## Metrics ID Format
 From 1.0.0-m1,build-in two type Metric output:
 ### JVM Information